 There are no questions and answers for Work Visa Applications.

 Educational Calendar (Section D – SIF)

 What type of calendar do I report if the district does not have year-round schools?

 Only check "traditional" in part 1.

-My school operates on both a "traditional" and "single-track" calendar.
-How do I complete Section D, Educational Calendar?
+My school operates on both a traditional and single-track calendar.
+How do I report our school calendar?